mercmobily/ryver/README.md

     npm install -g ryver

 And you should be good to go.
-After installation, you will end up with e "ryver" executable ready to work its magic.
+After installation, you will end up with a "ryver" executable ready to work its magic.

 ## Using Ryver